KyawMyo78/faith-portfolio/docs/image-upload-guide.md

 ### **Image Optimization:**
 - Use high-quality images (recommended: 1920x1080 for projects)
 - Profile picture should be square (400x400 minimum)
-- Keep file sizes under 2MB for faster loading
+- Keep file sizes under 5MB for faster loading
 - Use JPG for photos, PNG for graphics with transparency

 ### **File Naming:**
 - Profile image automatically named `profile.jpg`
 - Project images auto-named with timestamp
-- You can replace images by uploading with same name
+- Documents auto-named with timestamp
+- All files stored securely in Firebase Storage

 ### **Mobile Responsiveness:**
 - All uploaded images automatically responsive